farirpgs/fari-community/public/catalog/creators/pandion-games/hints-and-hijinx/index.md

 Part of the larger design goals at Pandion is turning the game book themselves into play session artifacts by providing space for a character sheet, map drawing, or journaling directly in the book.
 We think it’s neat.

-# Hints and Hijinx Game Template | Game Template
+# Hints and Hijinx Game Template

 ## Introduction